markmccoid/myCodeDocs/docs/projects/movie-tracker.md

 ### Filtering Tags

-Using tags to filter our list of Saved Movies is done by storing the user selected filter data in Overmind at **oSaved.filterData**
+Using tags to filter our list of Saved Movies is done by storing the user selected filter data in Overmind at **oSaved.filterData.**  This data is NOT stored in Firestore, but is only for the users current session.
+See [Saved Filters](#saved_filters) for information on filters that get stored to Firestore.

 ```javascript
   filterData: {